PegasusParadox/wordle-game/README.md

 # wordle-game
-rework wordle game and give it some new function
+rework wordle game and give it some new function. new function like:change their word length,change the challenge times...etc.